plkrueger/CommonLispFred/README.md

 Requirements

-This has been tested using the latest development version of the Closure Common Lisp distribution (Version 1.10-dev-r16162-trunk  for DarwinX8664 as of this writing).
+This has been tested using the latest development version of the Clozure Common Lisp distribution (CCL Version 1.10-dev-r16162-trunk  for DarwinX8664 as of this writing).
 Although I have attempted to make this compatible with other distributions, it is always possible that some problem might arise.
 If you find one, file a GIT ticket and I’ll attempt to resolve it.

 This package uses quicklisp to load both the s-xml and drakma open source packages.
 You must install quicklisp on your system before loading this code.